jmcollin78/versatile_thermostat/README.md

 _Component developed by using the amazing development template [blueprint][blueprint]._

-This custom component for Home Assistant is an upgrade and complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.
+This custom component for Home Assistant is an upgrade and is a complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.

+## When to use / not use
+This thermostat aims to command a heater which works only in on/off mode.
+This thermostat is not suitable for heaters with a pilot wire.
+The minimal needed configuration to use this thermostat is:
+1. an equipement like a heater (a switch),
+2. a temperature sensor (or an input_number)

+Because this integration aims to command the heater considering the preset configured and the room temperature, those informations are mandatory.

 ## Why another thermostat implementation ?
 For my personnal usage, I needed to add a couple of features and also to update the behavior that I implemented in my previous component "Awesome thermostat".